We have compiled a handy area guide which you may find useful if you are planning to move home.

 Castlefield is Located around the historic Bridgewater Canal basin this popular residential area is located to the south west of the city centre.
 Castlefield was the first area of the city centre to be developed for residential use over twenty years ago.
 There is a good mix of apartments, warehouse lofts and townhouses.

-Hulme has been transformed into a desirable place to live with a great location near the city centre offering affordable housing and plenty of car parking, gardens and excellent access to the motorway network.
+Hulme has been transformed into a desirable place to live with a great location near the city centre offering affordable housing, plenty of car parking, gardens and access to the motorway network.
+Excellent range of property from first time buyers apartments through to larger townhouse style houses.

 Salford Quays developed as a residential area a few years ago on the docks of the Manchester Ship Canal, the area has recently been refocused with the opening of the Lowry Centre and the construction of the Imperial war Museum.
 Offering great views and waterside living with convenient car parking, and good access into Manchester via the Metrolink.